-If you don't pay enough National Insurance over the course of a tax year you'll receive a letter asking if you'd like to top up your National Insurance contributions.
+If you do not pay enough National Insurance over the course of a tax year you will receive a letter asking if you would like to top up your National Insurance contributions.

 This usually means sending a cheque to HMRC with the promise of a better return on your state pension in years to come, but is it really worthwhile paying up, or should you just pocket the cash?

-Here's what you need to know about National Insurance contributions and how to work out whether to top up if you've missed a payment year:
+Here is what you need to know about National Insurance contributions and how to work out whether to top up if you have missed a payment year:

 What is National Insurance and what does it pay for?

-National Insurance isn't strictly a tax and while it may certainly feel that way, its aim is to benefit those who contribute to it.
+National Insurance is not strictly a tax and while it may certainly feel that way, its aim is to benefit those who contribute to it.

 The main areas funded by National Insurance contributions are the NHS, unemployment benefits, sickness and disability allowances and the state pension.

 Aside from the NHS, most of these benefits are in some way linked to your National Insurance contributions.
-However, only your state pension allowance and entitlement to bereavement benefits are impacted when you top up; your entitlement to other benefits won't change.
+However, only your state pension allowance and entitlement to bereavement benefits are impacted when you top up; your entitlement to other benefits will not change.